 names.
-Where there is more than one GPU of a particular type, the prefix string includes an integer value numbering the device; these integer values monotonically increase from 0 unless the in the environment; see above.
-For example, a discovery of two GPUs may Further command line options use
+Where there is more than one GPU of a particular type, the prefix string includes an GPU id value identifying the device; these can be integer values that monotonically increase from 0 when the For example, a discovery of two GPUs with

+Further command line options use